frank-carnovale/Exposer/README.md

 All requests return 200 OK.

-This image is therefore useful to deploy as a diagnostic tool in complex micro-container environments such as Kubernetes, to allow inspection of incoming requests.
+This image is therefore useful to deploy as a diagnostic tool in complex micro-container environments such as Kubernetes, to allow inspection and tracing of incoming requests.

 ### Health and Readiness URLS